Rano Raraku: Standing moai at Ranu Raraku

 On the outside of the quarry are a number of moai, some of which are partially buried to their shoulders in the spoil from the quarry.
 They are distinctive in that their eyes were not hollowed out, they do not have pukao and they were not cast down in the island's civil wars.
 For this last reason, they supplied some of the most famous images of the island.

 Tukuturi

 Tukuturi is an unusual moai.
 Its beard and kneeling posture distinguish it from standard moai.

 The peculiar posture of this statue is well known on Easter Island and is called tuku turi or simply tuku.
 It was the posture used by the men and women who formed the chorus in the festivals called riu, where the posture was known as tuku riu.
 Typical also of the singers was the slightly backward inclination of the trunk, the raised head, and the goatee, all also seen in the statue.

-Tukuturi is made of red scoria from Puna Pau, but sits at Rano Raraku, the tuff quarry.
-It is possibly related to the Tangata manu cult, in which case it would be one of the last moai ever made.
+Tukuturi is possibly related to the Tangata manu cult, in which case it would be one of the last moai ever made.

 It seems likely that this statue represents a riu singer and was made after the production of classic statues had ceased.